Billy Hopwood

-William "Billy" Hopwood is a fictional character from the British ITV soap opera, Emmerdale, played by David Crellin.
+William "Billy" Hopwood is a fictional character from the British soap opera Emmerdale, played by David Crellin.
+The character made his first appearance during the episode broadcast on 3 July 1997.
+He was introduced as one of several new characters producers created for the show in 1997.
+He is the father of Andy Sugden (Kelvin Fletcher), and his main storyline results in him murdering Vic Windsor (Alun Lewis).
+Crellin made a guest appearance as Billy during a 2003 storyline.
+Billy was reintroduced into the series in 2006 and writers created a redemption story arc for Billy.
+He then has an affair with Diane Sugden (Elizabeth Estensen).
+Crellin made his final appearance as Billy during the episode broadcast on 19 October 2007.

 Casting

 Crellin first appeared in Emmerdale in 1997, when Billy was one of a host of new characters producers introduced into the series that year.
 He departed after one year and returned briefly in 2003.
 In November 2006, it was announced that Crellin had agreed to reprise the role of Billy.
 Crellin told Digital Spy that the serial's producers contacted him six months prior asking him to return.
 Crellin had always found the role "enjoyable" so thought it was a great idea to return.
 Although he accepted straight away, his only reservation was that Billy would behave in the same way he previously did.
 Crellin also said that he would stay in Emmerdale until they became bored of the character or he was no longer useful in storylines.